floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions_2x.md

         - ...
     - index_patterns:
       - ...
-  alias_permissions:
-    # Permissions that apply to concrete aliases and their member indices.
-The aliases are identified by the alias_patterns below.
-    - alias_patterns:
-        - <alias pattern the allowed actions should be applied to>
-        - <alias pattern the allowed actions should be applied to>
-        - ...
-      allowed_actions:
-        - '<action group or single permission>'
-        - ...
-      dls: '<Document level security query>'
-      fls:
-        - '<field level security field>'
-        - '<field level security field>'
-        - ...
-    - alias_patterns:
-        - ...
-  data_stream_permissions:
-    # Permissions that apply to data streams and their backing indices.
-The data streams are identified by the data_stream_patterns below.
-    - data_stream_patterns:
-        - <data stream pattern the allowed actions should be applied to>
-        - <data stream pattern the allowed actions should be applied to>
-        - ...
-      allowed_actions:
-        - '<action group or single permission>'
-        - ...
-      dls: '<Document level security query>'
-      fls:
-        - '<field level security field>'
-        - '<field level security field>'
-        - ...
-    - data_stream_patterns:
-        - ...
   tenant_permissions:
-    # Permissions that apply to kibana tenants.
-The tenants are identified by the tenant_patterns below.
     - tenant_patterns:
       - <tenant pattern the allowed actions should be applied to>
       - <tenant pattern the allowed actions should be applied to>